 Flights to Zurich land at Zurich Airport, situated in the Kluton district on the outskirts of Zurich, a short ride to the city centre.
 Get more information on Airports in Zurich.

 -The St. Peter church in Zurich has the largest clock face in Europe.

-- You will have the choice of 1200 different fountains in the city to take your photograph.
+-Visitors will have the choice of 1200 different fountains in the city to take their photograph.

 Become our Zurich Travel Expert

 We are looking for contributors for our Zurich travel guide.
 If you are a local, a regular traveller to Zurich or a travel professional with time to contribute and answer occasional forum questions, please contact us.